PLOS/Dockerfiles/README.md

 Tips
 ----

-Some of our projects make use of PLOS's internal maven repository.
-So you have to be in network to resolve.
-Containers seem to pull the host's resolve.conf file into the container.
+Some of our projects make use of PLOS's maven repository, and there is a different route to it if you are in network.
+New containers copy the host's resolve.conf file into the container.
 However, in Ubuntu 14, it seems this file is managed differently on the host.

 To allow resolve.conf to populate as it used to I had to open /etc/NetworkManager/NetworkManager.conf